MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/hardware-support-app--hsa--steps-for-driver-developers.md

 ## Allowing any app to use a custom capability

-Normally it is best to specify which apps may use a custom capability with authorized entities as it prevents further decimination of the custom capability; however, in some cases, it may be more desireable to allow any app to include a SCCD.
-Starting Windows 10 version 1809, a developer may do this by adding **AllowAny** to the AuthorizedEntities element.
-Since it is generally better to declare authrorized entites in your SCCD file, please provide a justification for using AllowAny when submitting your SCCD to be signed by Microsoft.
+We recommend specifying authorized entities (apps) that can use a custom capability.
+In some cases, however, you might want to permit any app to include an SCCD.
+Starting in Windows 10 version 1809, you can do this by adding **AllowAny** to the AuthorizedEntities element.
+Because the best practice is to declare authorized entities in the SCCD file, please provide a justification for using **AllowAny** when submitting your SCCD to be signed by Microsoft.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>